 Timing is also important.
 Your best opportunities to request referrals are the moments when your patients realize and acknowledge that you have pleasantly surprised them.
 That will most often be at the end of an appointment, but you can create those moments as well.
 Send a follow up survey to ask the patient what they thought of their visit.
 Then use that touch point to remind them how much you would appreciate a recommendation to others who could benefit from your services.

 Make it easy and gratifying

 The more frictionless your referral process is, the more successful it will be.
 Referral cards or cards featuring an exclusive new patient promotion are easy for your patients to hand out and will create opportunities for them to be helpful.
 (Kelton Global found that 91% of Americans would share an exclusive offer with their friends and family.)

 If your state allows it, adding some incentive for your patients to make referrals by offering a small token of appreciation can also boost responses.
 The American Marketing Association determined that offering a reward increases the likelihood of a referral, but the actual amount of the reward does not matter, so don’t feel like you need to break the bank to get results.
 Something as simple and thoughtful as a bottle of hand sanitizer can be a welcome gift.

 Whether or not you reward your patients for referrals, it’s still a good idea to send them a thank you note right away and mention your appreciation again in person the next time they visit the office.

-Lastly, always remember to measure the results of any lead generation program you run.
+Lastly, always remember to measure the results of any dental marketing campaigns that you run.
 COVID-19 is new, uncharted territory when it comes to marketing and referrals, so you’ll want to keep a close eye on any promotional effort to know what’s working and what’s not.